tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 Ebooks, delivered through a web view.
 [Available through NYPL](http://go.galegroup.com.i.ezproxy.nypl.org/ps/start.do?p=GVRL&u=nypl&authCount=1), where access is gated and content served through EZProxy.

+According to [this page](http://support.gale.com/technical/697), MARC records are made available for the entire collection, but the URL that supposedly gives us the records yields an Internal Server Error.

 ## Grey House